renatomatos79/playground/lesson-001/readme.txt

                     "GlobalIPv6Address": "",
                     "GlobalIPv6PrefixLen": 0,

-Here we go againt, using CURL againt nginx!
-But this time over the nginx IP Adress
+Here we go again, using CURL against the Nginx!
+But this time over the nginx IP Address
 $ curl get http://172.17.0.2:8080
 curl: (6) Could not resolve host: get
 curl: (7) Failed to connect to 172.17.0.2 port 8080: Connection refused

 The connection was refused!
-The reason is because this is the internal IP address To access the nginx page we must use our HOST IP address
+And the reason is that the IP address 172.17.0.2 is internal In order to access the nginx page, we must use our HOST IP address

 $ ifconfig | grep "inet addr"
           inet addr:172.17.0.1  Bcast:172.17.255.255  Mask:255.255.0.0